chaspi/chaspi-grid/README.md

                 ...

 The current implementation does not use `<table>`, `<tr>`, `<td>` elements.
-Instead it uses `<div>` elements and the table elements corresponding display css property.
+Instead it uses `<div>` elements and the table elements corresponding display CSS property.
 This is because IE and FF do not support `dom-repeat` inside a `<table>` element.
-Therfeore the grid cannot support colspan at the moment.
+Therefore the grid cannot support colspan at the moment.

 ### Styling

 Style the grid with CSS as you would a normal DOM element.

-To style the haeder:
+To style the header:

     chaspi-header {
         padding: 10px;